wowagner2015/digital-twin-ai-agents-on-hadera/README.md

    - Dr. Ben Goertzel advocates for AI systems that are open, interoperable, and capable of collaborating across different platforms.
 His vision aligns with the integration of decentralized and transparent protocols into the Linux kernel, enabling AGI agents to communicate and cooperate securely, scalably, and adaptably.

 4. **Toufi Saliba and the Decentralization of AI**:
    - Toufi Saliba emphasizes the importance of security, scalability, transparency, and trust in distributed networks.
 He advocates for decentralized protocols that provide the autonomy and resilience necessary for AI agents to operate independently and securely, without reliance on centralized control.
+The latest version of the TODA/IP protocol, co-authored by Toufi Saliba, offers a groundbreaking approach to managing and transmitting unique value representations at the network packet level, further supporting the vision of decentralized AI communication.

 ### Why Hedera Hashgraph is the Optimal DLT for AI Communication